htschvl/instagram-likers-api/README.md

 - **Fetch Likers**: Retrieve a list of users who liked a specific Instagram post.
 - **Data Cleanup**: Scripts for cleaning and organizing retrieved data.
 - **Output Storage**: Store the results in structured formats for further analysis.
-- **Legacy Insights**: Documentation and scripts reflecting the evolution of the API and future considerations.
+- **Legacy Insights**: Previous versions of the script, trying to get as atomic as possible.
+General study of Instagram's API.
 ## Project Structure

 ```plaintext